The 7 Best Canon EOS 50D Lenses

-Here are the best lenses for the Canon EOS 50D.
-A wide selection of focal lengths for different types of photography is mentioned.
-In addition to the recommended lenses, each choice will have other options for lower or higher prices.
+Here is a list of the best lenses for the Canon EOS Rebel 50D.
+A wide variety of focal lengths for different kinds of photography are mentioned.
+In addition to the recommended lenses, each section will have additional alternatives for higher or lower price ranges.

-This is the short list of the best lenses to use with the camera:
+Here is the list of the best lenses:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM

 - Best Telephoto Zoom: Sigma 18-300mm f/3.5-6.3 DC OS

 - Best Prime Lens: Canon EF 50mm f/1.8 STM